Chicken and Cheese Taquitos Dorados

 SERVE:

-I like to serve taquitos dorados as an appetizer with various salsas on the side, check-up below for the toppings and salsa options, then choose your favorites.
+I like to serve these chicken and cheese taquitos as an appetizer with various salsas on the side.
+Scroll down to check up for the toppings and salsa options, then choose your favorites.

 Tips & Tricks

-- Warm up the tortillas.
-Warming up corn tortillas prevent them from cracking and or breaking apart.
+• Warm up the tortillas.
+Warming up corn tortillas prevents them from cracking and breaking apart when you roll them.

-- Don’t overfill the tortillas.
+• Don’t overfill the tortillas.
 If you add too much filling, the tacos won’t roll as tight as they should be.
-Two tablespoons of chicken mixture are enough.
+Two tablespoons of the chicken mixture are enough.

 The toppings